How Does a Welding Machine Work?

 A welding torch includes different components, including the torch itself and a power supply.

 A welding torch often includes a handle and a long metal tube that bends near the tip.
 The handle may also include an oxygen valve and an acetylene valve.
-Otherwise, the flow of gas is controlled via regulators on the gas cylinders.
+Otherwise, gas flow is controlled via regulators on the gas cylinders.

 Miller Welding Machine